erebboah/mirna_pipeline/README.md

    - STAR reference directory, e.g. `ref/mm10` or `ref/hg38`
    - samplesheet.csv in `scripts`

 Each sample will get its own output directory, named the same as the sample ID, e.g. `ENC4_453_NM`.
 Within the sample directory, there's `cutadapt` and `star` directories containing intermediate files.
 The actual tab-separated microRNA quantifications per sample are in the main counts directory `counts` (e.g. `/pub/erebboah/mirna_pipeline/counts/ENC4_453_NM.tsv`).
+Feel free to remove the sample directories to save space if you only need the final counts.

 ## Downstream analysis
 1. Concatenate counts per sample into a counts matrix.
 Example code in R and python from our practice run.